abdusco/abdus.dev/src/posts/aspnetcore-model-binding-json-query-params/index.md

 }
 ```

+When writing a plugin for a third party library, I prefer having an extension method to hide the glue code, and keep the implementations as nested private classes.

-Now we can enable the filter in our `Startup` class.
+Anyway, now we can enable the filter in our `Startup` class.

 ```c#
 public void ConfigureServices(IServiceCollection services)